Hieudinh1308/School_Sentiment_Analysis/README.md

 ## The dataset
  Using Vietnamese Students’ Feedback Corpus. \
- Students’ feedback is a vital resource for the interdisciplinary research fields between sentiment analysis for education.
+ Students’ feedback is a vital resource for research fields sentiment analysis for education.
 ## Fineturn on RoBERTa model
 Hyperparameters :
 ```